Delicious Thai Tea Frappuccino

-My Thai tea frappuccino is a frozen Thai tea drink made with ice, Thai tea mix, evaporated milk, and sweetened with condensed milk.
-I top it all off with a dollop of whipped cream.
+- Thai tea frappuccino is a frozen Thai tea drink made with ice, Thai tea mix, evaporated milk, and sweetened condensed milk.

-Thai tea is a tea blend made up of black tea, spices, and food coloring.
-(That’s where the drink gets its signature orange color.)
+- Thai tea is a tea blend made up of black tea, spices, and food coloring.

-Once brewed, it’s a dark red but once you add evaporated milk (crucial in getting the taste just right), it turns into that bright orange color we’re familiar with.
+- Once Thai tea brewed, it’s a dark red but once you add evaporated milk, it turns into a bright orange color.

-What I Used to Make This Thai Tea Frappuccino
+3 Tips to Make the Best Thai Tea Frappuccino

 - Sweetened condensed milk